 Many, if not most, researchers suggest that four elements combine to nurture intrinsic motivation (PDF, 65KB):

-- Autonomy: having a degree of control over what needs to happen and how it can be done
+1. Autonomy: having a degree of control over what needs to happen and how it can be done;

-- Competence: feeling that one has the ability to be successful in doing it
+2. Competence: feeling that one has the ability to be successful in doing it;

-- Relatedness: doing the activity helps them feel more connected to others, and feel cared about by people whom they respect
+3. Relatedness: doing the activity helps them feel more connected to others, and feel cared about by people whom they respect; and

-- Relevance: the work must be seen by students as interesting and valuable to them, and useful to their present lives and/or hopes and dreams for the future
+4. Relevance: the work must be seen by students as interesting and valuable to them, and useful to their present lives and/or hopes and dreams for the future.

 Years ago, I lived in an elevated house at the bottom of a small hill.
 It had a storm drain on the street in front of it.
 During the summer, I would pour wood chips in the small dirt area between the sidewalk and the curb, and during heavy winter rainstorms, the drain would get clogged up with debris floating downhill.
 Water would go over the curb, and all the wood chips would float away, leaving a muddy area.
-Each year, my wife would strongly suggest I plant grass or bushes in that area so that it could withstand the water, and each year I instead chose the short-term solution of wood chips -- it appeared easier to me and seemed to work most of the time -- until the bad weather hit.
-I chose this solution even though planting grass and bushes would have saved me time and money over the long term, made the neighborhood look better and, in fact, would have probably attacked the cause of the problem by reducing the amount of debris clogging the drain.
-I had other things on my "to do" list that I felt were more important, and I was more comfortable with a familiar problem than with a solution that was new to me -- having a "green thumb" was not on my resume.
+Each year, my wife would strongly suggest I plant grass or bushes in that area so that it could withstand the water, and each year I instead chose the short-term solution of wood chips—it appeared easier to me and seemed to work most of the time, at least until the bad weather hit.
+I chose this solution even though planting grass and bushes would have saved me time and money over the long term, would have made the neighborhood look better, and, in fact, would have probably attacked the cause of the problem by reducing the amount of debris clogging the drain.
+I had other things on my to-do list that I felt were more important, and I was more comfortable with a familiar problem than with a solution that was new to me—having a green thumb was not on my resume.

 We can’t rid ourselves of the wood chips of extrinsic motivation until we know how to create the conditions in which nice grass and bushes will grow.
 In my next post, I’ll share specific strategies on how we do just that in the classroom.